dmorse/pscfpp/README.md

     each molecular species

-  - Efficient simulation of sequences of parameter choices along a path in parameter space ("sweeps") using extrapolation to compute initial guesses
+  - Efficient simulation of sequences of parameter choices along a path in parameter space ("sweeps"), using extrapolation to construct initial guesses

   - Efficient Anderson-mixing iteration algorithms

   - Examples of converged solutions and input scripts

-  - Thorough user and developer documentation
+  - Thorough user and developer documentation provided as a web manual

-  - Open source code
+  - Open source code written in object oriented C++

 Features specific to programs for periodic structures include: